MicrosoftDocs/windows-dev-docs/hub/apps/develop/search/search-providers.md

 #### Protocol

 The protocol schema that will be used when launching the provided web search results.
-This feature is supported starting with Windows 10 build 19045.4233 and Windows 11 build 22621.3371.
+If the specified protocol is not registered by an app on the OS, then the default browser will be launched for search results.
 For more information on registering protocol schemas, see [uap:Protocol](/uwp/schemas/appxpackage/uapmanifestschema/element-uap-protocol).

 #### DynamicContentEndpoint

 The URL of the HTTPS endpoint to which the OS will send a request for the gleam icon to be displayed in the search box.
 For more information see [Implement a gleam icon endpoint](#implement-a-gleam-icon-endpoint).
 This feature is supported starting with Windows 10 build 19045.4233 and Windows 11 build 22621.3371.
-Client devices on earlier versions of Windows will not see the gleam icon in the Search UI.

 ### Example package manifest file